 XiKO provides market intelligence around what consumers say online about brands and products.
 This information allows marketers to increase the efficacy of their programs and advertising.
 The key to XiKO’s success lies in its ability to apply linguistic modeling to vast amounts of data collected from websites.

 Virtuance uses web data to review listing information from real estate sites to determine which listings need professional marketing and photography.
 From this data, Virtuance determines who needs their marketing services and develops success metrics based on the aggregated data.

 Now that you have some examples of what companies are doing with web data, below are the steps to getting data from a website.

 Steps to get data from a website

 Websites are built for human consumption, not machine.
 So it’s not always easy to get web data into a spreadsheet for analysis or machine learning.
-Copying and pasting information from websites is not feasible.
+Copying and pasting information from websites is time-consuming, error-prone and not feasible.